tekmyndaspy/fauxble-py-gui/README.md

 1. Close the GUI window that opens upon launching the fauxble.pyw script.

 # Other Notes:
-fauxble.pyw is commented quite a bit. near the top of the file are variables to allow one to set the video player to be used and the file types that are accepted. by default, fauxble uses mpv and accepts mp4, webm, and mkv files this is far from the end of this project. in the future i want to move more functionality to the gui, and possibly add functionality to change video folder order
+fauxble.pyw is commented quite a bit. near the top of the file are variables to allow one to set the video player to be used and the file types that are accepted.
+by default, fauxble uses mpv and accepts mp4, webm, and mkv files.
+this is far from the end of this project. in the future i want to move more functionality to the gui, and possibly add functionality to change video folder order.